johnsdiyplayground/esp8266_with_cc1101_example/README.md

 I could get this CC1101 board to work with newer ESP32 boards however so I suspected it could be done on ESP8266.

 The biggest issue is making sure you have the pins from CC1101 going to the correct ESP8266 pins.
-I have documented which pins are needed to make my example files work.

 CC1101 --> ESP8266
 1  GND --> G